thedanielmark/thedanielmark/README.md

 ## Hi there 👋

 ### About
-I&apos;m a software engineer with over 8 years of experience.
+I&apos;m a software engineer with over 4 years of professional experience.
 I&apos;m currently pursuing my Bachelor of Technology in IT Engineering at Loyola-ICAM College of Engineering and Technology.

 ### Core Competencies
 #### Languages: